slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"You never know the value of a moment until it becomes a memory."
 -- Unknown*

+> *"A busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind."
+-- Naval Ravikant*

+> *"But how can you live and have no story to tell?"
+-- Fyodor Dostoyevsky*

 ### How memory works?

 <!--